chuang76/symbolic-beat-tracking/README.md

   $ pip install -r requirements.txt
   ```

+- **Execute**:

-- **Execute**: Put your input csv file into `~/symbolic-beat-tracking/input/`, and execute the make command.
+  Put your input csv file into `~/symbolic-beat-tracking/input/`, and execute the make command.

   Thus, you can check the beat tracking result in `~/symbolic-beat-tracking/output/`.
-The tracking result is a txt file, contains the beat positions in sec.
+The tracking result is a txt file, contains the beat positions in second.

   ```
   $ make
   ```